Come play with us! Downtown Helena offers activities for the whole family.

 Kids under 2: Free

-Parking is available adjacent to the Carousel in the Great Northern Town Center parking lot.
-ExplorationWorks is located 1/2 block west of the Carousel.
-The lot is free and has a 2-hour limit.
-Additional paid parking can be found in the Great Northern parking garage located 1 block south of the museum.
+Parking is available adjacent to the Carousel in the Great Northern Town Center Parking Lot.
+ExplorationWorks is located east of the Carousel.
+The lot is free and has a 2–hour limit.
+Additional paid parking can be found in the Great Northern Parking Garage located 1 block south of the science center.

-Grandstreet is Montana’s premiere community theatre with over 40 years of continuous service.
+Grandstreet is Montana’s premiere community theatre with over 45 years of continuous service.
 Sustained by volunteers from an exceptionally talented population, Grandstreet also trains over 400 K-12 students each year in our nationally recognized Grandstreet Theatre School.
-Each year we produce 10-12 plays and musicals in a beautifully preserved 200-seat turn-of-the-century romanesque granite church and an additional 45-seat black box studio.
+Each year we produce 8-10 plays and musicals in a beautifully preserved 200-seat turn-of-the-century romanesque granite church.
 Nestled at the base of the Rocky Mountains in a small but thriving arts community, Grandstreet enjoys tremendous public support and regularly produces some of the best live theatre in the Northwest.

 Helena, Montana, is Montana’s Capital City and located between Yellowstone National Park and Glacier National Park.
 Helena has a rich gold rush history, and exploring Last Chance Gulch brings the history to life.
 Designated a ride center by the International Mountain Biking Association, Helena has over 75 miles of trails that originate in the Downtown area, offering visitors a world-class mountain biking or hiking experience.
 Rand McNally and Geocaching.com awarded Helena the Best of the Road “Best for Geocaching” title.
 Tour our Capitol.
 Take a hike overlooking the beautiful Helena Valley.
 Hop aboard the Last Chance Tour Train to discover Helena’s history.
 Download our Walking App and tour the Westside Mansion District, featuring the elaborate homes of early miners.
 Grab an ice cream cone or visit an old-fashioned soda fountain.
 We can’t wait to host you in Helena.